jasonkim7288/express_get_the_edge/README.md

 - Searches around 60 job postings per second.
 This process is in realtime hence why it's a little slow. :) But it's still much faster than a human is reading through each job individually.<br>
 - Almost instant retrieval of an previously searched job title and keywords as they're stored in the database.

+**IMPORTANT**<br>
+When creating and performing a new crawl, please keep in mind that it takes around 1 second to check each job posting and so the larger the search results from the region you set will determine how long you need to wait for the final results.
+For this reason there is no way to search All of Australia at once.